tallus/monomatapa/monomotapa/src/resume.md

-In addition to volunteering in a number of roles including IT consultant, as well as  being a parent, I currently spend my free time writing code based art projects and contributing to open source projects and keep up up with  my book collecting and reading habits.
+In addition to volunteering in a number of roles including IT consultant, as well as  being a parent, I currently spend my free time writing code based art projects, contributing to open source projects and keeping up up with  my book collecting and reading habits.